Himanshu-sh0/MacOS-Dock/README.md

 - **Drag and Drop**: Icons can be dragged to reorder them within the dock.
 - **Hover Effects**: Icons scale up and elevate when hovered over, enhancing user interaction.
 - **Background Change**: The background image changes based on the selected icon.
+- **Shrink and Expand the dock**: Dock shrink when you drag the icon outside the dock and expand when when you drag the icon back to the dock.

 ## Getting Started